-5 This is not particularly surprising since most measures of country size are highly (positively) correlated.
-For instance, in 2000 the correlation between the natural logarithms of countries' surface areas and population was .84
+5. This is not particularly surprising, since most measures of country size are highly (positively) correlated.
+For instance, in 2000 the correlation between the natural logarithms of countries' surface areas and populations was 0.84.

-6 Is Figure 1 a blur simply because it is a simple bivariate scatter-plot?
+6. Is Figure 1 a blur simply because it is a simple bivariate scatter-plot?
 Perhaps controlling for other determinants of income might produce a sharp positive relationship?
-Sadly, appendix Figure A2 tests and rejects this idea.
+Sadly, Appendix Figure 2 tests and rejects this idea.
 It is an analogue to Figure 1 but graphs the residual of a linear regression of log output on 29 controls against the residual of a regression of log population on the same 29 controls.
 The data still resemble a cloud with a slight downward tilt.
 More details on the regression analysis are provided in the section below.

-rate for adults over the age of 14 is somewhat lower in large countries.
+I begin by considering two standard measures of a country's health: the life expectancy of a newborn baby (in years), and the infant mortality rate (as a percentage of live births).
+Neither shows any strong relationship to country size; if anything, life expectancy tends to be (slightly) lower in larger countries, while the infant mortality rate is higher.
+Standard measures of education give the same impression.
+The literacy rate for adults over the age of 14 is somewhat lower in large countries.
 The same is true of the percentage (of the relevant age group) that has completed primary school, or is enrolled in secondary school.
-Such measures of health and education are sometimes combined together with output by the UNDP into a composite "human development index" which is also graphed against size at the bottom-right of Figure 2.
-Higher values of the human development index are equated with higher well-being.7 But the human development index is somewhat negatively correlated with country size.
+Such measures of health and education are sometimes combined with output by the United Nations Development Program (UNDP) into a composite "human development index," which is also graphed against size at the bottom right of Figure 2.
+Higher values of the human development index are equated with higher well-being.
+But the human development index is somewhat negatively correlated with country size.